mjfoster83/geodb-api/README.md

 npm start
 ```

 Navigate then to [http://localhost:3000](http://localhost:3000).
-You should see a page that looks like the following.
+You should see a basic 'Welcome to Express' page.
 If so, you are in business and we have a working application!

 Stop your Node Server in terminal using **CTRL-C**.